Lucas-Morais00/Dirb/README.md

 Feel free to use it!

-If you want more words, you can download from the web or search at GitHub, you`ll find tons of wordlists
+If you want more words, you can download from the web or search at GitHub, you'll find tons of wordlists